jflores31297/Personal-Financial-Management-with-Python/README.md

 	•	Required Python libraries:
 	•	pandas
 	•	matplotlib
-	•	(Optional) seaborn or other visualization libraries for enhanced visual output.
+	•	seaborn or other visualization libraries for enhanced visual output.

 ### How to Use